By Vitor Gaspar

 One of the big questions to emerge from the global financial crisis, especially in the euro area, is how to raise a country’s potential growth while restoring healthy public finances.
 For example, the euro area— despite some favorable news recently — faces marked-down growth prospects alongside high levels of public debt.
 The combination of high debt and tepid potential growth underscores the importance of improving prospects for sustained growth and safe and resilient public finances.
 A fundamental question then arises: what is the relation between fiscal consolidation and structural reform?

-Filed under: Advanced Economies, Economic Crisis, Economic outlook, Economic research, Finance, Financial sector supervision, Fiscal policy, IMF, International Monetary Fund, Investment, Public debt, Reform | Tagged: euro area, Fiscal Monitor, fiscal policy, Germany, labor market, risk management, structural reform, Sweden, youth | Leave a comment »
+Filed under: Advanced Economies, Economic Crisis, Economic outlook, Economic research, Employment, Europe, Financial Crisis, Fiscal policy, growth, IMF, International Monetary Fund, Investment, Public debt, Reform | Tagged: euro area, Fiscal Monitor, fiscal policy, Germany, labor market, risk management, structural reform, Sweden, youth | Leave a comment »